When you are twenty-something, single, and skiing every weekend, you pick

 Northstar is the place to ski in California for families - plenty of lodging, kids programs and terrain parks - like the all natural Burton terrain park called The Stash.
 Northstar also boasts plenty of Lake Tahoe California sunshine and stellar views.
 Northstar's resort village is very inviting.
 The Northstar Ritz Carlton provides posh mountainside lodging with a ski valet and spa.
 This Lake Tahoe ski resort is a good choice for a winter family ski trip, and you can day trip to Lake Tahoe, Squaw Valley and Heavenly.

-More Family Ski Tips for your next Family Ski Trip
+See our Top Ski Resorts for Seniors and more Family Ski Tips for your next Family Ski Trip